 There is minimal assembling required for the Overdrive Lazy Kate.
-A soft mallet may be useful for hitting the stainless steel bobbin axles in and also the fibreglass tube that is used for the yarn guides.
+A soft mallet is useful for tapping the stainless steel bobbin axles in and also the fibreglass tube that is used for the yarn guides.

 There are two 2mm holes.
 The silver stainless steel cup hooks screw into these.
-Tighten them up using your fingers.
+Tighten them up using your fingers or a pair of pliers if they are tight in the hole.

+Firstly screw in the "open" cup hook.
+It goes in the centre 2mm hole.
 Make sure that the open side of the cup hook points down toward the lazy kate feet.
+We will insert the second cup hook later.

 The black fibreglass yarn guide arm goes into the large centre hole.
 You are likely to need your mallet to tap it all the way home.
 Make sure you hold the arm straight as you start.
-Lay the lazy kate down flat on something like carpet to prevent the back of it scratching as you hit the arm in.
+Lay the lazy kate down flat on something like carpet to prevent the back of it scratching as you gently tap the arm in.

-When it is in, you can push the little black rubber cap into the end of the tube.
+When the fibreglass tube is in, you can push the little black rubber cap into the end of the tube.